 “Yes, I did, John.
 Here in Illinois, we take vigilantism and cyber crime very seriously.
 I’m here to ensure the fair application of justice.
 Your client is a hero to some, but she has a penchant for running roughshod over the law when it suits her.

 I believe you know Cooke County State’s Attorney Mathilda Ling.
 Also with me today is US Attorney Joseph Tyler Wolvingham, representing the federal government in this matter.
-We want to settle this case, right here, right now.
+We want to settle this case right here, right now.
 Ms. Ling, give them our offer.”

-Mathilda Ling looked directly at Ronnie and asked: “Does your client have a name?”
+Mathilda Ling looked directly at Ronnie and asked.

+“Does your client have a name?”

 “Yes, she has a name, but you advised her that she has the right to remain silent.
 She is exercising that right.
 For now, I suggest you refer to her as Angel.”